 Oil Leaks. - At some point in your car's life, it will leak oil.
 The 993/964 engine is oil-cooled and lubricated and the engine itself, unlike other cars is a vast assemblage of heads, cylinders, case haves, valve covers, oil coolers, and the oil tank, and the list goes on.
 One can spend a lot of time and money chasing minor oil leaks an expense that contributes little to the driving enjoyment of these cars.
 In my book, the main reason to fix an oil leak is that it is dripping on the floor and that bothers you or it is dripping on the exhaust and smells bad and the issue returns immediately after cleaning the engine's exhaust as described below.
 Small leaks other than these or oil wetness on the engine case are not material issues and may be best not bothered with.

 Oil Smell and or Smoking.
 If your car has been exhibiting a burnt oil smell or even minor smoking up through the engine hood louvers some assume they need engine resealing.
 This is expensive work where one can spend much money chasing a minor oil leak.
 It is surprising how even a single drop of oil landing on the exhaust can cause a lot of smoke and smell.
 Before committing to the expense of eliminating leaks one can simply spray Dawn brand Platmum Powerwash pump bottle spray dish degreaser under the car on top of warm heat exchangers and other exhaust components and then hose it off with a garden hose from below the chassis.
 This will often eliminate the burning oil smells for a very long time.
 Once the exhaust is hosed down it may trigger a series of individual or general misfire OBDC codes and illuminate the check engine light (CEL).
 In this case, just run the car to get the engine good and warm.
 This will dry off the wet ignition wires.
-Then clear the code with an OBD Code reader and you are good-to-go!
+A misfire code and attendant Check Engine Light should self extinguish once things dry off.
+One can also clear the code with an OBD Code reader.
+If you prefer to not use a water based degreaser consider using an electronic spray cleaner discussed below.

 Keep in mind even a single drop of oil on a hot exhaust system will produce quite a bit of smoke and an attendant smell.